akshitagupta15june/OSASense/README.md

 ```

 </br>
-It’s pretty handy to use.
-The patient clicks on the app,
+1) It’s pretty handy to use.
+The patient clicks on the app.

-answers a few simple questions and on the basis of that you get a report whether or not you have sleep apnea.
+2) Answers a few simple questions and on the basis of that you get a report whether or not you have sleep apnea.

-We are using Machine Learning(SVM) algorithm for finding out the AHI(The apnea-hypopnea index),
-a scale that tells whether or not you have Sleep Apnea and how severe it is.
+3) We are using Machine Learning(SVM) algorithm for finding out the AHI(The apnea-hypopnea index), a scale that tells whether or not you have Sleep Apnea and how severe it is.